kelsey-sorrels/roguelike-tutorial-2018/lessons/week03.md

 ```

 Great, we have all the branches covered.
 Wait, what's `check_view` look like?
-That one is super simple.
+Oh, of course, that one is super simple.

 ```rust
 fn check_view(active_views: &mut Vec<View>, view_index: usize) {